-Desha, a Republican, was the representative for Kentucky's 4th congressional district from 1817 to 1819.
+Desha was the representative for Kentucky’s 4th congressional district and was a Republican.
+He served from 1817 to 1819.

 From Oct 1807 to Mar 1819, Desha missed 104 of 1,413 roll call votes, which is 7.4%.
 This is better than the median of 15.5% among the lifetime records of representatives serving in Mar 1819.
 The chart below reports missed votes over time.